pmc-community/jekyll-site-template/doc-contents/intro.md

 - It enables contribution and collaboration
 - It preserves institutional knowledge

-Good documentation isn't just nice to have — it's a **core part of product success**.
+Good documentation is not just nice to have — it's a **core part of product success**.

 # ✅ Let’s Get Started